Coron’s famous tourist spots are open again for locals.

 After months of quarantine, businesses are starting to reopen in Palawan.
 Along with establishments such as restaurants and malls, popular tourist attractions were also opened to locals in order to reboot the local economy.

-Last June 6, several tourism activities such as scuba diving, island hopping, and land-based tours have been reopened only to residents of the Calamian group of islands, which includes Busuanga, Calauit, Coron, and Culion.
+In June 2020, several tourism activities such as scuba diving, island hopping, and land-based tours were reopened, but only to residents of the Calamian group of islands, which includes Busuanga, Calauit, Coron, and Culion.
 In addition, popular tourist attractions like the Kayangan Lake, Twin Lagoon, and Barracuda Lake were reopened to tourists as well.
 Then in late November 2020, the reopening was expanded to local domestic tourists nationwide.

 Restrictions are also implemented in terms of activities and age.
 Only 250 people per day are allowed on island tours and beaches.
 For scuba diving, only 30 persons will be accommodated daily.Tourist boats will also be limited to carry half of their original passenger capacity to enforce strict social distancing.
 Hand sanitizers and alcohols should also be provided to guests by boat operators.